sayitfast/MountWizzard3/docu/installation_windows.md

 There are basically two versions of each release: a version which is called mountwizzard_vx.y.z and a second version called mountwizzard-console_vx.y.z.
 Both of them share the same functionality.
-The only difference is that the console version show in addition to the MountWizzard windows a command window, where the pyinstaller bootloader writes his output to.
+The only difference is that the console version show in addition to the MountWizzard windows a command window, where the pyinstaller boot loader writes his output to.
 So in case you have troubles starting MountWizzard, please start the console version and save the output of the command window for further investigations.

 So the best way is to download both versions (pure and console) to you computer.